fuzzylabs/matcha/docs/getting-started.md

 matcha provision
 ```

 Initially, Matcha will ask you a few questions about how you'd like your infrastructure to be set up.
 Specifically, it will ask for a _name_ for your infrastructure, a _region_ to deploy it to.
-Once these details are provided, Matcha will proceed to initialize a remote state manager and ask for a password.
+Once these details are provided, Matcha will proceed to initialise a remote state manager and ask for a password.
 After that, it will go ahead of provision infrastructure.

 > Note: provisioning can take up to 20 minutes.